HK's schooling woes dim city's role as financial hub

 "The pressure's huge and just managing the disappointment of parents is very demanding," she said.

-High annual school fees in Hong Kong ranging from $23,100 at the Hong Kong International School to $12,500 for an ESF secondary school place and debentures of up to HK$10 million at the Kellett School haven't dented demand.
+High annual school fees in Hong Kong ranging from $23,100 (14.300 pounds) at the Hong Kong International School to $12,500 for an ESF secondary school place and debentures of up to HK$10 million (793,000 pounds) at the Kellett School haven't dented demand.

 While waiting lists are often swollen by families making multiple applications, most kids do eventually find places even if they are not in the preferred schools.